signmotion/uni_color_palette/README.md

 154406
 ```

-See also `example/all_palettes` folder with Flutter example that visualize any color palette.
+See also `example/all_palettes` and `example/all_colors` folder with Flutter examples that visualize any color palette.

 [<img src="https://raw.githubusercontent.com/signmotion/uni_color_palette/master/images/screenshots/all_colors.webp" width="400"/>](https://raw.githubusercontent.com/signmotion/uni_color_palette/master/images/screenshots/all_colors.webp)